sergei-mironov/litrepl/docs/usage/formatting.md

 %noresult
 ```

 Additionally, LitREPL recognises `linline` 2-argument tags.
-The first arguement
+The first argument
 is treated as a Python printable expression.
-The second arguemnt is an immediate
+The second argument is an immediate
 result section where the value of expression will be placed.

 ``` tex